uclatonystark/ece202Aproj/README.md

 ## Project Introduction
 ### Motivation
-Musicians have long been hampered by the challenge of turning sheet music while their hands are occupied in playing an instrument.
-For years, human page turners, i.e., a person whose sole purpose is to turn pages for the musician, have been the preferred method of solving this challenge.
-In more recent years, expensive assistive technologies such as foot pedals, voice and eye-controlled switches have come into use and grown in popularity.
-However, these assistive methods rely on some form of gesture that the musician must remember while turning a page, which can be a source of distraction in concerts.
-Moreover, both human and assistive approaches are prone to failure due to their propensity for mistakes and accidental usage or non-usage.
+Musicians have long been disadvantaged by having to turn their sheet music whilst their hands are occupied on the instrument.
+Professional musicians performing a complex score have typically relied on human page-turners, who must be alert and skilled to gauge the musician’s preferences.

+In recent years, expensive assistive technologies involving foot pedals, voice and eye-controlled devices have emerged and grown in popularity.
+However, these methods rely on a gesture or action initiated by the musician to trigger a page-turn, which can be distracting in a concert setting.
+Further, the human and assistive approaches are both prone to error from inattention, omission or incorrect use.

-In this project, we propose to solve this issue by making the process of page turning fully automatic.
-This is done by means of an embedded system, which tracks and maps hand and finger movements to the music that is being played in real time.
-This will ensure for more accurate and stress-free page turning, and an overall pleasant experience for both the musician and the audience.
+In this project, we propose to solve this centuries-old problem by rendering the process of page turn entirely automatic.
+This is achieved by an embedded system that recognizes and maps the musician’s hand and finger movements to the music playing in real time.
+This makes the page-turn precise and stress-free, allowing the musicians to focus on the creative aspects of the program.

 ### Goal
 To build an embedded system that consists of a glove and a tablet/computer to automatically turn electronic pages of sheet music in real-time